Hello World

 command is designed for use with the HTTP Signature.
 It can be used for both

-local development and production deployments and makes it easy to test your function without having to deploy it.#scale
+local development and production deployments and makes it easy to test your function without having to deploy it.Push the Function

 command.If you pushed the function using the --public